Blog Posts on Dogs

 As a volunteer instructor at a local dog club, I’m often asked for advice on choosing a dog.
 A common misconception among prospective dog owners is that the main concern is matching a dog to your living area.

-Walking to the local coffee shop one morning, my dog, Harry, besides me on-leash, I overhead a passer-by compliment, “Look at that well-trained dog.”
+Walking to the local coffee shop one morning, my dog, Harry, besides me on-leash, I overheard a passer-by compliment, “Look at that well-trained dog.”
 “Nah,” retorted another.
 “You should see the two big dogs outside the coffee shop.
 They walk off-leash.”